 2. “In Between”

-Now this is technically a short film — but that’s okay because you can also view it as an animation visual aid that has successfully used the narrative power to add emotions and joy into an otherwise dry, textual subject.
+Now this is technically a short film — but that’s okay because you can also view it as an animation visual aid that has successfully used the narrative power to add emotions and joy to an otherwise dry, textual subject.

 The message is not only beautifully portrayed in this hand-drawn animation, but it’s also made unforgettable by the adorable French-influenced style that was used.
 It’s surely a stimulating addition to a class on raising awareness of anxiety for adult learners.